feilipu/NASCOM_BASIC_4.7/sbc_NascomBasic32k_HexLoadr/README.md

 ## RST locations

-For convenience, because your assembly program can't easily change the ROM code interrupt routines this ROM provides for the RC2014, the ACIA serial Tx and Rx routines are reachable from your assembly program by calling the `RST` instructions.
+For convenience, because we can't easily change the ROM code interrupt routines this ROM provides for the RC2014, the ACIA serial Tx and Rx routines are reachable from your assembly program by calling the `RST` instructions from your program.

 * Tx: `RST 08H` expects a byte to transmit in the `a` register.
 * Rx: `RST 10H` returns a received byte in the `a` register, and will block (loop) until it has a byte to return.